Algebra and Hilbert space structures induced by quantum probes: Supplementary material: Proofs of lemmas

 We shall give a proof of the existence of $U$ by induction in terms of $\chi$.
 When $\chi=1$, Eqs. (\ref{eq:str_jor_m_03}) and (\ref{eq:str_jor_m_07}) are simply a paraphrase of Eqs. (\ref{eq:str_jor_m_01}) and (\ref{eq:str_jor_m_02}).

 Assume that the proposition holds when $\chi$ is an odd number $2n-1$, and consider the case of $\chi=2n$.
-By this assumption, there exists an isometry $U$, such that Eqs. (\ref{eq:str_jor_m_03})-(\ref{eq:str_jor_m_05}) and (\ref{eq:str_jor_m_07}) hold.
-That is, such a $U$ exists for $2n-1$ of $s^{(0,1)}_\mu$'s, even if $\chi=2n$.
+By this assumption, even if $\chi=2n$, there exists an isometry $U$ for the first $2n-1$ $s_\mu^{(0,1)}$'s, i.e., for $\mu\in\{0,1,...,2n-2\}$, such that Eqs. (\ref{eq:str_jor_m_03})-(\ref{eq:str_jor_m_05}) and (\ref{eq:str_jor_m_07}) hold.
 Then, we attempt to show that Eq. (\ref{eq:str_jor_m_06}) also holds for the remaining basis, $s^{(0,1)}_{2n-1}$.

 Because $s_{\chi-1}^{(0,1)}$ has nonzero entries for the $(0,1)$-th and the $(1,0)$-th off-diagonal blocks due to Eq. (\ref{eq:str_jor_2_2+}), $Us_{\chi-1}^{(0,1)}U^{\dagger}$ should have $X_{0,1}$ and/or $Y_{0,1}$ components for the rightmost space spanned by $\ket{\rho}$.
 Thus, it can be written as a linear combination of terms, each of which has the form